How to Check Your Automatic Transmission Fluid

 You should check your car's transmission fluid at regular intervals, like you check your car's oil.
 Even if your car's service manual says to check it every 100,000 miles, you should check it at least every month or every other month.

-Most drivers don't feel the need to check the transmission fluid regularly.
+Most drivers don't feel the need to check the their fluids regularly.
 They may also think the only purpose of transmission fluid is to lubricate internal components.
 But it actually does many other things.
-So before we go about checking your transmission fluid level and condition, let's talk about what the fluid actually does inside your transmission.
+So before we go about checking the levels and conditions, let's talk about what the fluid actually does inside your transmission.

 On some vehicles, like some models of the Isuzu Rodeo, you need to remove a plug on the transmission itself to check oil level and condition.
 And still other vehicles, including some Dodge Caliber models, require no inspection of the fluid.
 Check your car owner's manual, if necessary.